 If we do your payroll, we can help you make these calculations and tell you the deductions from pay and the payments required to the pension scheme.

 Declaration of Compliance and keeping records

-The Pensions Regulator was established to regulate work-based pensions.
+TPR was established to regulate work-based pensions.

-An employer must complete the declaration of compliance within five months of the staging date.
-In essence the declaration of compliance process requires the employer to:
+An employer must complete the Declaration of Compliance within five months of the staging date.
+In essence the Declaration of Compliance process requires the employer to:

-- confirm the correct auto enrolment procedures have been followed and
+- confirm the correct auto enrolment procedures have been followed; and

 - provide various pieces of information such as the number of eligible jobholders enrolled.